3D Design Innovation BA (Hons)

 Year 3

 In your final year, you will focus on personal and professional development through complex, self-driven projects.
-'Practice - Personal Vision' module allows for deep exploration of personal design interests, culminating in a Major Project that synthesizes your learning and showcases your innovation capabilities.
+'Practice - Personal Vision' module allows for deep exploration of personal design interests, culminating in a Major Project that synthesises your learning and showcases your innovation capabilities.
 'Presentation - Set-Up (Apply)' module transitions you from student to professional, requiring you to develop and pitch a business idea.
-Finally, the 'Independent Research Project in Critical and Historical Studies' module challenges you to conduct in-depth research, enhancing your critical thinking and analytical skills, and preparing you for the professional design world.
+Finally, the 'Independent Research Project in Critical and Historical Studies' module challenges you to conduct in-depth research.
+It enhances your critical thinking and analytical skills, preparing you for the professional design world.

 Core modules